JaneliaSciComp/SongExplorer/README.md

 "train-loss.pdf" does not saturate until after at least one epoch of ground truth has been trained upon.

 The above apply to all architectures.
-Specific to convolutional networks are:
+Specific to the default convolutional network architecture plugin are:

 * `representation` specifies whether to use the raw waveform directly, to make a spectrogram of the waveform to input to the neural network, or to use a